Belfast and Butler Sinks.

 To most of us mere mortals they are the same, but there is a subtle difference between the two.

-Belfast sinks originated in Belfast (Of all places!) where there was a ready supply of fresh water, because of this they incorporated a built in Overflow to stop the sink filling too high as people would often just leave the tap on and let it fill whilst they were doing something else.
+Belfast sinks originated in Belfast (Of all places!) where there was a ready supply of fresh water, because of this they incorporated a built in Overflow to stop the sink from filling too high as people would often just leave the tap on and let it fill whilst they were doing something else.

 However in London where the Butler sink originated Fresh water was in short supply, so to discourage people from leaving a tap running the overflow was omitted!